 The Orange County Housing Finance Authority combines downpayment assistance and low-cost mortgages to assist first-time homebuyers.
 To qualify, buyers must meet income and purchase price limits, complete a homebuyer education course, pass underwriting criteria, and purchase homes in designated areas in central Florida.
 Borrowers qualify for the loans through local lenders.
 The local housing finance authority purchases loans that meet their requirements to facilitate lending.

 The Teachers Mortgage Assistance Program, a program of the Connecticut Housing Finance Authority, offers below-market interest rate loans primarily to first-time homebuyer teachers who either purchase a home in a target school district or teach a target subject.
 Repeat homebuyers can also qualify if they purchase in targeted districts.
 Teachers must also meet income eligibility criteria.
 The purchased home cannot exceed program sales price limits and must meet other program criteria.
 Interest rates vary, generally approximately 1 to 2 percentage points below prevailing rates.
 The Connecticut Housing Finance Authority has similar programs for members of the military and police.

 - FDIC Affordable Mortgage Lending Guide provides information about the programs offered by State Housing Finance agencies and also includes detailed program information about Mortgage Credit Certificates.

-- The IRS website provides information explaining mortgage interest credits possible with Mortgage Credit Certificates.
-The site also includes the relevant form taxpayers need in order to claim the credit and links to relevant definitions related to the program.
+- The IRS website provides information explaining mortgage interest credits that can be claimed if issued qualified Mortgage Credit Certificates.
+The site also includes the relevant form taxpayers need to claim the credit and links to relevant definitions related to the program.